KMVP-FM

 KMVP-FM (98.7 MHz) is a commercial radio station in Phoenix, Arizona, featuring a sports format branded as "98.7 FM Arizona's Sports Station".
 Local programming airs on weekdays from 6 a.m. to 8 p.m. and Saturdays from 7 a.m. to 2 p.m., with ESPN Sports Radio heard nights and weekends.
 Owned by Salt Lake City–based Bonneville International, KMVP-FM's radio studios are on North 16th Street in Phoenix near Piestewa Peak, while the transmitter is in South Mountain Park.

 Arizona Sports is the flagship station of the MLB's Arizona Diamondbacks, NBA's Phoenix Suns, the NFL's Arizona Cardinals and the Arizona State University Sun Devils football games.
+It was also the flagship station of the NHL's Arizona Coyotes until the franchise left the state of Arizona and technically became the Utah Hockey Club (now known as the Utah Mammoth) in 2024.

 History

 KTAR-FM and KBBC

-In July 1960, the station signed on as KTAR-FM, co-owned with KTAR and KTAR-TV (now KPNX).
+In July 1960, the station signed on as KTAR-FM, co-owned with KTAR and KTAR-TV (KPNX).
 KTAR-AM-FM mostly simulcast a middle of the road format of popular music, news and sports.
 In 1973, the FM station became KBBC, to distinguish it from sister station KTAR.

-KBBC aired a beautiful music format of mostly instrumental cover versions of popular adult songs, along with some Broadway and Hollywood show tunes.
+KBBC aired a beautiful music format of instrumental cover versions of popular adult songs, along with some Broadway and Hollywood show tunes.
 Over time, to stay youthful, KBBC added more soft vocals and reduced the instrumentals.

 KKLT (98.7 K-Lite)

-The station became one of the nation's pioneers in a format that became known as "Soft Rock" under the programming direction of J.D.
+The station became one of the nation's pioneers of the "Soft Rock" format under the programming direction of J.D.
 Freeman who moved over from KNIX-FM afternoon drive.
-In 1982, the format evolved into a soft adult contemporary music format branded as "K-Lite."
+In 1982, the format evolved into soft adult contemporary music branded as "K-Lite."

-To go along with the K-Lite branding, the call sign was changed to KKLT.
+To go with the K-Lite branding, the call sign was changed to KKLT.
 The staff included program director Marc McCoy and sales manager Ken Hoag.
 KKLT had to compete with KESZ for the Soft AC audience.
-As it lost ratings to its rival, KKLT gradually stepped up the tempo of its music to a more mainstream AC direction.
+As it lost ratings to its rival, KKLT gradually stepped up the tempo of its music to a more mainstream adult contemporary.
 Despite the changes, KESZ continued to dominate in audience share.